Java programmer expert

 numbers.forEach(function);

-The second example shows the creation of a functional interface for basic mathematical operations.
+The second example shows how to create a functional interface for basic mathematical operations.
 You can insert expressions for addition, subtraction, multiplication, division and the operate method.
-Its job is to take two numbers and the associated lambda expression calculates the result, which looks like this:
+Their job is to take two numbers and the associated lambda expression calculates the result, which looks like this:

 4 + 2 = 6